-The Huchuy Qosqo archaelogical site, its name is Quechua “little Cusco.”
-It has an elevation of 3,600 metres (11,800 feet), looking down on the town of Lamay and the Sacred Valley.
-Sam travel Peru offers you this remote and unspoilt paradise, it has a a large number of buildings, some constructed from stone, some adobe and a striking great hall, 40m/131ft long.
-An Inca built irrigation channel, lined with stones for about 800m/2624ft provides water to sustain this site.
+The Huchuy Qosqo archaelogical site, is named in Quechua (little Cusco).
+It has an elevation of (3,600 m/ 11,800 ft), looking down on the town of Lamay and the Sacred Valley.
+SAM Travel Peru offers you this remote and unspoilt paradise, it has a a large number of buildings, some constructed from stone, some adobe and a striking great hall, 40m/131ft long.
+An Inca built irrigation channel, lined with stones for about (800m/2,624ft) provides water to sustain this site.

-With ruins everywhere in Peru, you don’t have to dig deep to strike “gold,” but this one is of historical beauty.
-Back in the 1500’s after the Manco Inca Revolution, the Quechuas constructed several small reservoirs for irrigation.
-Unfortunately the Spanish demolished some other Inca structures to build the larger reservoir which are evidently visable.
+With ruins everywhere in Peru, you don’t have to dig deep to strike gold.
+Back in the 1500’s, after the Manco Inca Revolution, the Quechuas constructed several small reservoirs for irrigation.
+Unfortunately, the Spanish demolished some other Inca structures to build the larger reservoir ,which are evidently visible.

 These awesome non official ruins are almost run-of-the-mill here in the Peruvian Andes, yet it will constantly marvel you.
 Follow the pass to the highest point and embrace a grand vista of lakes, communities and glacier-covered mountains located directly east of the belly button to the Inca empire (Coricancha) in Cusco.